 Practice supervisor KSS 8: performance management and improvement

 This page sets out the knowledge and skills listed under practice supervisor KSS 8 (performance management and improvement) in the Department for Education’s post-qualifying standard: knowledge and skills statement for child and family practice supervisors (KSS).
-Against this, we have mapped Community Care Inform guides, research, learning tools and other resources to help supervisors meet and evidence this part of the statement as part of NAAS preparation and other continuing professional development.
+Against this, we have mapped Community Care Inform guides, research, learning tools and other resources to help supervisors meet and evidence this part of the statement as part of career and continuing professional development.
 The links to the resources are in blue; click to follow them to the page you’re interested in.

 What does the statement say?